Rocket Software: History

+In 2018, Bain Capital acquired a majority stake in the company in a deal that valued Rocket Software at nearly $2 billion.
+Since then, the company has continued to grow through a number of acquisitions.

+In 2021, Rocket acquired ASG Technologies, an enterprise information management and IT System Management Solutions Software provider.
+That same year Rocket acquired the database and tools products of Zumasys including jBASE MultiValue DB and Netherlands-based development platform Uniface.

+In November 2021, Milan Shetti was named CEO, replacing co-founder and longtime CEO Andy Youniss.

 In June 2022, Rocket released the latest version of its ASG-Enterprise Orchestrator (AEO) DevOps value stream orchestration platform.
+In September 2022, Rocket acquired BOS, a German developer of data integration tools.
+The unit was renamed Rocket Data Replicate and Sync.

+In 2023, Rocket acquired Key Resources, which specializes in mainframe security and vulnerability identification and assessment.
+In November 2023, Rocket agreed to buy OpenText’s Application Modernization and Connectivity (AMC) business for $2.28 billion in cash.
+Under the agreement, AMC’s software, associated services and about 750 employees were integrated into Rocket Software.
+The deal, which was completed in May 2024, increased Rocket Software’s revenue by 60% and grew its customer base to greater than 12,500 companies.

 Reception

 Since 2013 when the list was inaugurated, Rocket was included in Database Trends and Applications magazine's annual “DBTA 100,” a list of the companies that matter most in data.

 In 2017, former Rocket CEO Andy Youniss was named a New England Entrepreneur of the Year by professional services firm EY.
 Youniss was also presented the Leadership Award by Boston-based food rescue nonprofit Lovin' Spoonfuls in November 2017.

 In December 2017, Rocket was named Ellucian Growth Partner of the Year for providing support to the higher education IT services company in its transition to its current cloud-based service offerings and SaaS licensing model.

 In 2020, Rocket was named in Inc.'s list of America's 1,000 Largest and Most Inspiring Private Companies.